91 days out at sea, solo kayaker finally makes it to Hawaii

 Then in 2021, his first attempt was cut short due to several issues.
 Derreumaux had to be rescued six days in following bad weather and a damaged sea anchor.

 Derreumaux still experienced issues this time around but was able to push through.
-The first few days he had seasickness and lack of sleep, but thanks to his previous experience, he successfully managed to maneuver away from California.
-The next few weeks, Derreumaux had to beat the strong currents and winds pushing him toward the U.S. and Mexican coasts, and that was just the beginning.
+The first few days, he had seasickness and lack of sleep, but thanks to his previous experience, he successfully managed to maneuver away from California.
+For the next few weeks, Derreumaux had to beat the strong currents and winds pushing him toward the U.S. and Mexican coasts, and that was just the beginning.

 Derreumaux then had to battle great fatigue and attend to several damages: a leak at the back of his boat started flooding a compartment that had to be sealed, there were cabling issues with his battery, and to top things off, he had a close encounter with Tropical Storm Estelle which lost intensity just in time.
 However, it still forced him to stay sheltered in his cabin for two days while waves were bashing his boat.